A computer as a home media center

 openbox --exit

-The program xrandr is packaged in x11-xserver-utils.
+The program xrandr is part of x11-xserver-utils.

 Note that it also works correctly if the machine starts while the TV is turned off, and turned on after the boot is completed.